 Operations against Militant Organizations with more focus on Ethnic Organizations

-The Analysis of security situation clearly indicates that Karachi may become the epicenter of surge in terrorism incidents in Pakistan with more attacks by ethic militant organizations, thus IBOs against these ethnic organizations, their sympathizers and facilitators should be conducted to dismantle their support and bases in Karachi and contain them.
-As far as Southern Balochistan is concerned, targeted operations against Ferrari (escaped convict camps-derived from the urdu word ferrar) camps and dismantling them especially at Makran Division, will eradicate bases to these Baloch militant organization, thus minimizing attacks against Chinese, Punjabi Labours and LEAs.
+The security situation analysis clearly indicates that Karachi may become the epicenter of a surge in terrorism incidents in Pakistan with more attacks by ethnic militant organizations.
+Thus IBOs against these ethnic organizations, their sympathizers, and facilitators should dismantle their support and bases in Karachi and contain them.
+As far as Southern Balochistan is concerned, targeted operations against Ferrari (escaped convict camps derived from the Urdu word Ferrar) camps and dismantling them, especially at Makran Division, will eradicate bases to these Baloch militant organizations, thus minimizing attacks against Chinese, Punjabi Labours and LEAs.
 Moreover, IBOs should be conducted against their sympathizers present in different cities to dismantle their support in urban areas, thus making it difficult to conduct terrorist activities in cities.
 Moreover, MQM London and other factions of MQM must not be allowed to open Unit and Sector offices which are their bases for their terrorist activities.
-Sindhudesh Liberation Army has increased their terrorist activities in the last few months after a gap of a few years.
-Sindhi Sub-Nationalist terrorist organizations nexus with criminals/ dacoits of Kacha(riverine forest areas of the Indus river) area must be averted otherwise, they will have strong base at Kacha area which will enable them to increase their terrorist activities across Sindh Province with more focus in Karachi.
+Sindhudesh Liberation Army has increased its terrorist activities in the last few months after a gap of a few years.
+Sindhi Sub-Nationalist terrorist organizations nexus with criminals/ dacoits of Kacha(riverine forest areas of the Indus river) area must be averted.
+Otherwise, they will have a strong base in the Kacha area, which will enable them to increase their terrorist activities across Sindh Province with more focus in Karachi.

 Terrorism Financing of Militant Organizations

-Militant organizations require millions of Rupees to pay salaries to their soldiers and leadership which is not possible without funding from criminal activities like extortion and kidnapping for ransom and foreign funding from hostile intelligence agencies.
+Militant organizations require millions of Rupees to pay salaries to their soldiers and leadership, which is impossible without funding from criminal activities like extortion and kidnapping for ransom and foreign funding from hostile intelligence agencies.
 Thus, Financial Crime professionals must be hired in LEAs who can identify the terrorism funding techniques and lodge legal proceedings on Terrorism financing (TF).
-Money is a terrorist organization’s life blood, so If LEAs are successful in prosecuting these terrorists on TF cases, it will not only have adverse effects on their terrorist activities but will also assist Pakistan in coming out of the FATF grey list.
+Money is a terrorist organization’s lifeblood, so If LEAs are successful in prosecuting these terrorists on TF cases, it will not only have adverse effects on their terrorist activities.
+Still, it will also assist Pakistan in coming out of the FATF grey list.

 Completion of Fencing along Pak-Afghan Border

-Fencing along Pak-Aghan border has yielded positive impact on Pakistan security situation, so it should be expedited and completed immediately to stop cross border terrorism from the militant organizations operating from Afghanistan.
-Fencing at Pak-Afghan borders will not only decrease TTP capability to launch terrorist attacks in Pakistani territory but will also have adverse impact on Baloch militant organizations to conduct terrorist activities in Balochistan.
+Fencing along the Pak-Aghan border has yielded a positive impact on Pakistan’s security situation, so it should be expedited and completed immediately to stop cross-border terrorism from the militant organizations operating from Afghanistan.
+In addition, fencing at Pak-Afghan borders will decrease TTP capability to launch terrorist attacks in Pakistani territory and harm Baloch militant organizations to conduct terrorist activities in Balochistan.

 Provision of Jobs to youth Particularly of Southern Balochistan

 Unemployment is the main cause of youth joining ethnic militant organizations as it substantiates the subversive theme that Punjab province is looting small province resources.
 Thus, CPEC will only be successful if youth from Makran divisions are provided ample job opportunities.
-Provincial Government must open technical training institutions for Baloch youth in Makran Division and provide them technical skills which are required for these projects.
-The Government must bind Chinese/ local companies to hire local youths for these projects.
+Therefore, the provincial Government must open technical training institutions for Baloch youth in Makran Division and provide the technical skills required for these projects.
+Furthermore, the Government must bind Chinese/ local companies to hire local youths for these projects.

 Media Coverage of Terrorist Incidents

-Militant organizations are being paid on media coverage of terrorist incidents by hostile intelligence agencies so controlled media coverage will reduce their funding, thus decreasing numbers of terrorist incidents.
-Moreover, it will also reduce demoralizing impact on the people of Pakistan.
-PEMRA must play a more proactive role and allow only controlled coverage of these terrorist attacks.
+Militant organizations are being paid for media coverage of terrorist incidents by hostile intelligence agencies, so controlled media coverage will reduce their funding, thus decreasing terrorist incidents.
+Moreover, it will also reduce the demoralizing impact on the people of Pakistan.
+Therefore, PEMRA must play a more proactive role and allow only controlled coverage of these terrorist attacks.

 Diplomatic Relations with Afghanistan and India

-Pakistan must not stop diplomatic efforts to improve relations with the Government of Afghanistan and India while using influence from friends like Saudi Arabia and China.
-Improved relations with neighbouring countries will definitely have a positive impact on Pakistan’s security situation.
+Pakistan must not stop diplomatic efforts to improve relations with Afghanistan and India while using friends like Saudi Arabia and China.
+Improved relations with neighboring countries will definitely have a positive impact on Pakistan’s security situation.

-Pakistan security institutions must exercise all possible steps to reverse the surge of terrorist incidents which is continuing from year 2020.
-If the situation is not handled appropriately now, the surge trend may continue and security situation may deteriorate further, thus all stakeholders must realize the severity of the situation and take all possible steps to stop this trend.
+Pakistan security institutions must exercise all possible steps to reverse the surge of terrorist incidents, continuing from 2020.
+However, if the situation is not handled appropriately now, the surging trend may continue, and the security situation may deteriorate further.
+Thus all stakeholders must realize the severity of the situation and take all possible steps to stop this trend.